Good Monday morning, Marc,

 12. These are tough economic times, and every position is precious when it comes to the budget.
 Why did you decide to hire somebody for this position instead of the many other roles / jobs you could have hired for?
 What about this position made your prioritize it over others?

 13. What is your reward system?
 Is it a star system / team-oriented / equity-based / bonus-based / “attaboy!”-based?
 Why is that your reward system?
 What do you guys hope to get out of it, and what actually happens when you put it into practice?
 What are the positives and the negatives of your reward system?
 If you could change any one thing, what would it be?

 14. What information is shared with the employees (revenues, costs, operating metrics)?
 Is this an open-book shop, or do you play it closer to the vest?
 How is information shared?
 How do I get access to the information I need to be successful in this job?

-15. If we are going to have a very successful 2013, what will that look like?
-What will we have done over the next 18 months to make it successful?
-How does this position help achieve those goals?
+15. If we have a very successful 2012, what would that look like?
+What will have have happened over the next 12 months?
+How does this position help achieve that?

 16. How does the company / my future boss do performance reviews?
 How do I make the most of the performance review process to ensure that I’m doing the best I can for the company?